fractal27/lsall/README.md

 # lsall

-Lsall is a project that focuses on the tree-like visualization of a folder, with various arguments.
+`lsall` is a project that focuses on the tree-like visualization of a directory, with various arguments.

 ---
 ## Installation